axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

 ---
-description: Set up and run a validator node
+description: Set up and run a validator node on mainnet
+title: Run a validator node
 ---

-# Run a validator node (mainnet)
+# Run a validator node
+This page describes how to set up and run a validator node on mainnet.

 * Download the latest version of Ronin manager and uncompress: